AeroLeads people directory · profile

 What company does Andrew Lee-Lassiter work for?

-What is Andrew Lee-Lassiter's role at the current company?
+What is Andrew Lee-Lassiter's role at Office of the Mayor of New York City?

-Andrew Lee-Lassiter's current role is Project Director - Innovation Team in the Office of Policy and Planning.
+Andrew Lee-Lassiter is listed as Project Director - Innovation Team in the Office of Policy and Planning at Office of the Mayor of New York City.

 What is Andrew Lee-Lassiter's email address?